adrigabzu/Data_statistics_R/PITCHME.md

 Things to consider:

-- How many groups you want to compare?
+- How many groups or conditions you want to compare?
-- Are all variables the same type? (very important)
+- Are all variables of the same type? (very important)
   - Continuous (values in a scale), categorical (classes or ratios).
-  - Survival data (special tests)
+  - Survival data (a particular case)
 - Parametric (follows a normal distribution) or non-parametric data?
-  - Check it with histograms or qqplots
+  - Check it with histograms, qqplots or statistical tests for normality.
 - Independent or paired samples?
   - E.g. 2 groups of mice vs 1 group of mice before and after treatment